devconcept/multer-gridfs-storage/README.md

 In this example the original filename and extension in the user's computer are used to name each of the uploaded files.
-Please note that this will not guarantee that file names are unique and you might have files with duplicate names or overwritten in your database.
+Please note that this will not guarantee that file names are unique and you might have files with duplicate names in your database.

 ```javascript
 var crypto = require('crypto');